Federal Location Monitoring

 Supervising people on location monitoring is demanding, time-consuming, and sometimes dangerous.
 Officers must make frequent phone calls to verify that individuals are adhering to their approved schedules.
 They also make frequent, unannounced face-to-face visits.

 Federal officers must respond to and investigate certain types of electronic alerts 24 hours a day, seven days a week.
-On average, three to four alerts per month for each person under supervision require immediate investigation.
+On average, two to three alerts per month for each person under supervision require immediate investigation.

 What Are the Benefits?

 Location monitoring allows people on supervision to remain in the community and begin to rebuild their lives.
-They can attend school or get and hold down jobs during their period of supervision—important factors in rehabilitation.
+They can attend school or obtain/maintain employment during their period of supervision—important factors in rehabilitation.
 Community supervision also costs much less than incarceration.

 Even when an offense is committed, GPS technology can help provide last location information to law enforcement officials trying to locate a fugitive.

-- In 2016, 15 percent of federal offenders on post-conviction supervision and 22 percent of federal defendants were on some form of location monitoring.
-The average length of location monitoring was 154 days.
+- 9.3 percent of federal persons under supervision on post-conviction supervision and 24.7 percent of federal defendants were on some form of location monitoring.
+The average length of location monitoring for pretrial defendants and post-conviction supervision was 252 days and 147 days respectively.

-- Offenders placed on location monitoring during their term of supervision are twice as likely to be high risk, compared with those not on location monitoring.
+- Persons under supervision placed on location monitoring during their term of supervision are twice as likely to be high risk, compared with those not on location monitoring.

-- When utilized in lieu of detention or prison, location monitoring costs taxpayers approximately $4 per day, compared with $87 a day for pretrial detention and $95 a day for post-conviction imprisonment.
+- When utilized in lieu of detention or prison, location monitoring costs taxpayers approximately $4 per day, compared with $101 a day for pretrial detention and $123 a day for post-conviction imprisonment..

 - The Many Purposes of Location Monitoring (Federal Probation Journal, September 2010)